mendezVKI/MODULO/README.md

 - Ninni, D., Mendez, M. A. (2020), "MODULO: A Software for Multiscale Proper Orthogonal Decomposition of data", Software X, Vol 12, 100622, https://doi.org/10.1016/j.softx.2020.100622.

+- Poletti, R., Scena, L, Ninni, D., Mendez, M.A (2024) "MODULO: a python toolbox for data-driven modal decomposition", Submitted to Journal of Open Source Software.
+Preprint available [here](https://www.researchgate.net/publication/376885484_MODULO_a_python_toolbox_for_data-driven_modal_decomposition)

-This article also presents the first version of MODULO (available in the OLD_Matlab_Implementation branch) and its GUI developed by D. Ninni.
+The first article also presents the first version of MODULO (available in the OLD_Matlab_Implementation branch) and its GUI developed by D. Ninni.
+The second introduces MODULO v2 in this branch and alternative open source projects.

-For a more comprehensive overview of data-driven decompositions, we refer to the chapter:
+For a more comprehensive overview on the theory of data-driven decompositions, we refer to the chapter:

 - Mendez, M. A. (2023) "Generalized and Multiscale Modal Analysis".
 In : Mendez M.A., Ianiro, A., Noack, B.R., Brunton, S. L. (Eds), "Data-Driven Fluid Mechanics: Combining First Principles and Machine Learning".
 Cambridge University Press, 2023:153-181. https://doi.org/10.1017/9781108896214.013.
 The pre-print is available at https://arxiv.org/abs/2208.12630.

+and the article that first presented the complete treatment of the mPOD :

+- Mendez, M. A., Balabane, M., Buchlin, J.-M. (2019) "Multi-Scale Proper Orthogonal Decomposition of Complex Fluid Flows" Journal of Fluid Mechanics 870:988-1036, https://doi.org/10.1017/9781108896214.013.
+The pre-print is available at https://arxiv.org/abs/2208.12630.

+Ongoing works on nonlinear methods are discussed here:

+- Mendez, M. A. (2023) "Linear and Nonlinear Dimensionality Reduction from Fluid Mechanics to Machine Learning", Meas.
+Sci.
+Technol.
+34(042001), https://doi.org/10.1088/1361-6501/acaffe.
+The pre-print is available at https://arxiv.org/abs/2208.07746.

 ### What is new in this V 2.0?